amitmse/in_Python_/Random_Forest/README.md

 http://www.bios.unc.edu/~dzeng/BIOS740/randomforest.pdf

-Here is how such a system is trained; for some number of trees T:
+## Implementation

-	1. Sample N cases at random with replacement to create a subset of the data The subset should be about 66% of the total set.
+	1. Sample (N) cases at random with replacement to create a subset of the data.
+		The subset should be about 66% of the total set.

 	2. At each node: